Psykotikism/Mutant_Tanks/README.md

-sm_mt_smite - View information about the Smite ability. sm_mt_spam - View information about the Spam ability. sm_mt_splash - View information about the Splash ability.
-//sm_mt_swap - View information about the Swap ability. sm_mt_throw - View information about the Throw ability. sm_mt_track - View information about the Track ability. sm_mt_ultimate - View information about the Ultimate ability.
+sm_mt_smite - View information about the Smite ability. sm_mt_spam - View information about the Spam ability. sm_mt_splash - View information about the Splash ability. sm_mt_throw - View information about the Throw ability. sm_mt_track - View information about the Track ability. sm_mt_ultimate - View information about the Ultimate ability.